PhilipLGQ/data_story/index.md

 - The Bitcoin price increases rapidly in 2017, and suddenly drops in 2018, and # quotations fluctuate correspondingly.
 Pearson tests in 2017-2018 and the event period confirms this trend.

-## Combined analysis of quotation numbers with Bitcoin Price
+## Bitcoin price and sentiment correlation

 Finally, we are curious about whether there is correlation between Bitcoin price and people’s sentiment towards it.
 To do this, we ran a sentiment analysis on all the quotations over different time periods and analyzed the correlation with positive, negative, neutral and compound scores.